cambridge-ceu/csd3/applications/pyOpenMS.md

 cmake -DCMAKE_PREFIX_PATH=${Caprion} -DBOOST_USE_STATIC=ON
 ```

-Note the second `cmake` exits with error.
+The `cmake` lines exit with errors -- some edits are necessary with `cmake/cmake_findExternalLibs.cmake`.

 ## References